react-boilerplate/react-boilerplate-cra-template/docs/deployment/netlify.md

   publish = "./build"

   # Default build command.
-  command = "npm run build"
+  command = "yarn run build"

 # The following redirect is intended for use with most SPAs that handle routing internally.
 [[redirects]]